-Why do teeth darken?
+Why do teeth get discolored or darken?

 - Tobacco use: Smoking or chewing tobacco can stain teeth.

 - Poor dental hygiene: Forgetting to brush and floss your teeth can cause plaque and food stains to build up.
 Skipping professional dental cleanings can also allow stains to start.

 - Disease: Diseases that prevent normal development of tooth enamel (the white exterior of your teeth) and dentin (the more porous “yellower” core under enamel) can lead to tooth discoloration.
 Certain medical treatments, such as head and neck radiation and chemotherapy can cause teeth to discolor.
 Some infections in pregnant mothers can affect enamel development in your baby and discolor their teeth.

 - Medications: It has long been known that certain drugs discolor teeth in developing children.
 The antibiotics tetracycline and doxycycline can affect enamel formation in children under the age of 8.
 Mouth rinses and washes containing chlorhexidine and cetylpyridinium chloride can also stain teeth.
 Antihistamines (like Benadryl®), antipsychotic drugs and antihypertensive medications also can cause teeth discoloration.

 - Dental materials: Some amalgam restorations, especially silver sulfide-containing materials, can give a gray-black cast to your teeth.

 - Aging: As you age, the outer layer of enamel on your teeth gets worn away exposing the yellow dentin.
 Your tooth dentin also grows as you age, which decreases the size of the pulp.
 The translucency of the tooth reduces, making it look darker.

 - Genetics: Thicker and whiter enamel runs in some families.